 - China.
 High quality copy will be accepted.

 Sample of Chinese Work Permit:

-- you will be required to report to the Embassy for fingerprints and possible interview.
+- or San Francisco, you will be required to report to the Embassy for fingerprints and possible interview.

 - Please include a copy of order confirmation email with your application.